• Home

 The Intuitive Options I Add When I Can

 On the nights when I have a little extra energy or need a deeper emotional release, I’ll pull out a physical notebook for a pen-to-paper gratitude journal reflection.
 I haven’t done this one in a while—and that is entirely okay!
+I tend to journal every morning so by the time the evening comes around I might not feel like it.

 That’s the beauty of an intuitive evening routine.
 It adapts to you; you don’t adapt to it.
 By treating your evening as a fluid menu of self-care instead of a rigid rulebook, you create a sustainable lifestyle that honors how you actually feel.